Counsellor , MBACP ( Attentive Counselling UK)

-I know it is not always easy to stay positive and strong.
-I also know by experience that having right support can really make you feel better, and help you to cope with different life experiences on your own again.
+I know by experience that having the right support can really make you feel better and help you to cope with different life experiences on your own again.

-It can even be that you do not really know at the moment how you feel, or how to express your feelings.
+It can even be that you do not really know at the moment how you really feel, or how to express your feelings and emotions.

 I believe that we all need someone whom we can share confidentially how it really feels for us, without any judgements.
 Someone who listens us attentively.